Menditect/documentation/additional/03-knowledge-base/frontend-testing-for-mendix-devs.md

 Note that you have to add **a second Locator microflow** to find the 2nd row in the datagrid.

 This is necessary because the same Widget occurs multiple times and you have to choose which one to Click.

-Also read [Find a Locator](../howtos/design-tests/frontend-test-find-locator) to learn more.

 ****